2KAbhishek/win2k/README.md

 </div>

-Winfiles is a set of hand crafted configs for setting up a complete dev environment on Windows.
+Winfiles is a set of handcrafted configs for setting up a complete dev environment on Windows.

 It makes developing on Windows much more pleasant for CLI lovers.

 ## ✨ Features

-- Can setup a complete dev environment within minutes
+- Can set up a complete dev environment within minutes
 - Full featured CLI dev environment on Windows (natively, without WSL!)
 - Powerful personalized editing with [nvim2k](https://github.com/2kabhishek/nvim2k)
 - Shiny and extensible prompt with [oh-my-posh](https://ohmyposh.dev/) and [Posh2K](https://github.com/2kabhishek/Posh2K)